maddiethedinosaur/funnydiehaha/fancy.md

 ## Single Works:

-* 1921: Manifesto of the German Anti Parliamentarians to the Proletariat of the World [Communist Workers' Party of Germany]
+* 1921: Manifesto of the German Anti Parliamentarians to the Proletariat of the World by the Communist Workers' Party of Germany/KAPD
-* 1934: Anti-Fascism: Formula for Confusion [Bilan]
+* 1934: Anti-Fascism: Formula for Confusion by Bilan
-* 1936: Trade Unionism [Anton Pannekoek]
+* 1936: Trade Unionism by Anton Pannekoek
-* 1967: The Society of the Spectacle [Guy Debord]
+* 1967: The Society of the Spectacle by Guy Debord
-* 1968: Notes on Democratic Centralism [Tony Cliff]
+* 1968: Notes on Democratic Centralism by Tony Cliff
-* 1993: Against Democracy [Wildcat]
+* 1993: Against Democracy by Wildcat
-* 2009: Capitalist Realism: Is There No Alternative?
-[Mark Fisher]
+* 2009: Capitalist Realism: Is There No Alternative? by Mark Fisher